Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Additional Related Work

 \section{Additional Related Work}

+~ Early learning frameworks in cooperative MARL can be mainly categorized into two classes: centralized learning and decentralized learning.
+Centralized learning~\cite{centralized} learns a single policy to directly produce the joint actions of all agents, but in many real-world scenarios, the partial observability and communication constraints among agents limit the feasibility of this framework.
+In decentralized learning~\cite{iql}, each agent can optimize its reward independently.
+Thus, it can be used in most of real-world scenarios.
+However, non-stationarity still remains a significant challenge in decentralized learning~\cite{su2022ma2ql}.
+CTDE combines the advantages of these two frameworks, where agents can enjoy centralized training with additional global information and deliver actions only based on their local observation in a decentralized way.

 Value Decomposition~(VD) is a well-established technique for cooperative MARL problems under CTDE framework.
 VD is supposed to decompose the joint value into the individual value properly.
 To achieve efficient VD, it is necessary to satisfy the Individual-Global-Max~(IGM) principle that the global optimal action should be consistent with the collection of individual optimal actions of agents~\cite{QTRAN}.
 Following the IGM principle, VDN~\cite{VDN} proposes to represent the joint value function as a sum of individual value functions, while QMIX~\cite{QMIX} changes the simple sum function of VDN to a deep neural network that satisfies monotonicity constraints.
-QMIX is considered as the earliest form of credit assignment.
 To further alleviate the risk of suboptimal results, WQMIX~\cite{WQMIX} improves QMIX by a weighted projection that allows more emphasis to be placed on underestimated actions.
 However, both VDN and QMIX use stricter constraints than IGM, which limit their representation capability for joint action-value function classes.
-Thus, QTRAN~\cite{QTRAN} and QPLEX~\cite{QPLEX} propose some novel methods whose constraints is looser than VDN and QMIX, but still satisfy the IGM principle.
+Thus, QTRAN~\cite{QTRAN} and QPLEX~\cite{QPLEX} propose some novel methods whose constraints is looser than VDN and QMIX, but still satisfy the IGM~principle.